prithvi-diwanji/Sanskrit-NLP-Learning/README.md

 ---

+### `tools-experiments/`
+Python-based scripts and experiments related to Sanskrit NLP, such as:
+- Tokenization tests
+- Sandhi-splitting tools
+- JSON data structures

+---

 ## 🛠️ Coming Soon
-- Tokenization experiments using Python
+- More annotated sentences and glossed verses
-- Custom WordNet entries
+- Sanskrit WordNet alignment
-- Sandhi-splitting tools
+- Parser or chunker demo

 ---